FridleyLab/web_application_spatialGE/README.md

 - composer update
 - npm install
+- Rename .env.example to .env in the root directory of the project
 - Create the DB in MySQL according to the name in .env
-- php artisan migrate:fresh --seed   (WARNING: this will delete all database tables and create them again)
+- php artisan migrate --seed       (change migrate for migrate:fresh to delete all database tables and create them again)
 - php artisan storage:link
-- Inside the _docker folder, execute: docker build -t spatialge .
+- Follow the instructions in the readme file inside the _docker folder
 - npm run dev  (this will run vite to compile any change in real-time)

+## Server deployment

+- Follow the instructions for the development environment, except for the last step, change it for:
+- npm run prod